 Most definitely.
 Even top universities today offer online degree programs where students earn the exact same diploma as those learning on campus.
 It’s often impossible for employers to tell how a degree was earned.
 As long as the online degree program has the proper accreditation, employers will accept the degree.

-Online public health degrees are available at every level – associate, bachelor’s, master’s and doctoral.
+Online public health degrees are available at every level – associate, bachelor’s, master’s, and doctoral.
 Online certificates in specific public health areas are also offered.
+Exact degree and certificate program offerings vary from school to school.

-Whether online or classroom-based, most public health degree programs require some sort of practical experience.
+Whether online or classroom-based, most public health degree programs require some sort of practical experience, particularly at the graduate and doctoral degree levels.
 Because the field has such global implications, study abroad experiences are also encouraged.
 Online public health degree programs work with students on an individual basis to ensure they gain field experience through internships, study abroad opportunities, or service learning projects.

 While their jobs are very different, public health professionals tend to share a core set of traits and skills.
 Take the following quiz and see if you have what it takes for a career in public health.